Skip to content

 Click any node on the network map to open a detail modal for that metric.
 The modal shows:

-• Metric identity -- Name, type (OKR Key Result, Financial Metric, Risk, or KRI), and parent entity (e.g., the objective an OKR belongs to, or the risk category a risk belongs to).
+• Metric identity -- Name, type (OKR Key Result, Metric, Risk, or KRI), and parent entity (e.g., the objective an OKR belongs to, or the risk category a risk belongs to).

 • Current value and target -- The latest value and the configured target or threshold.